eag1ex/pocket.js/readme.md

 #### Why use it

+-   It uses [Require.js/AMD](https://requirejs.org/docs/whyamd.html) for compatibility and encapsulation.
 -   Project is status driven and pattern driven, requires tasks to complete
 -   Specify `tasks`, and receive results by assignment
 -   Manage task ( Probe/task ) states and resolutions